subvertnormality/mosaic/README.md

 ![Pattern select buttons](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_pattern_select.png)

 To set your rhythm, simply tap in steps using the sequencer.
-Bright steps symbolize a trig.
+Bright steps symbolise a trig.
 To define its length, press and hold a trig, then choose its ending step.
 Steps with a subtle glow show the length.
 In a single pattern, one trig’s duration ends upon meeting another.

 ![Trig sequencer](https://github.com/subvertnormality/mosaic/raw/main/designs/Images/trig_editor_sequencer.png)

 Craft unique rhythms using a variety of built-in algorithms.

 * Button 1: The drum algorithm, drawing from a rich collection of classic drum patterns.
-* Button 2: The tresillo algorithm, utilizing a 3/3/2 ratio for diverse rhythm variations.
-The tresillo multiplier can be set on the norns screen for more varations.
+* Button 2: The tresillo algorithm, utilising a 3/3/2 ratio for diverse rhythm variations.
+The tresillo multiplier can be set on the norns screen for more variations.
 * Button 3: Euclidian, a rhythm tool rooted in mathematical logic.
 * Button 4: NE Numeric Repetitor, another rhythm tool based on mathematical principles.